-    It takes around 2.2 L of water to produce one tissue/kitchen towel.
-And tissues/kitchen towels are typically not made of recycled materials due to issues with making them soft enough, meaning trees continue to be cut down for a tissue which lasts us a mere few minutes.
-They are also not recyclable once used, so all of our single use tissues/kitchen towels head straight to landfill creating a lot of waste.
+It takes around 2.2 L of water to produce one tissue.
+And tissues are typically not made of recycled materials due to issues with making them soft enough, meaning trees continue to be cut down for a tissue which lasts us a mere few minutes.
+They are also not recyclable once used, so all of our single use tissues head straight to landfill creating a lot of waste.

-    Although cotton kitchen towels also use a lot of water to produce, they are reusable and the reuse of them makes them the far more environmentally friendly option long term.
-They also don’t mean lots of trees get cut down, simply to be used for a few seconds.
+Although cotton hankies also use a lot of water to produce, they are reusable and the reuse of them makes them the far more environmentally friendly option.
+Especially if you buy secondhand vintage ones, like these beauties.

 Enter- Reusable Vintage Hankies

 These vintage hankies (many completely unused with original stickers on) are the perfect alternative to planet polluting tissues.
 Each one is a little piece of history, and most have a beautiful embroidery on them making them really unique and very special.